aragy/Huma.ai-GenAI-System/readme.md

-# RAG Chatbot Project with FastAPI and Streamlit
+# Huma.AI - RAG Chatbot POC

 This project implements a Retrieval-Augmented Generation (RAG) chatbot as part of a test for Huma.ai.
 It allows users to interact with advanced language models (GPT, Claude, and Gemini) to process queries.
 The system consists of a backend served by FastAPI and a frontend built with Streamlit for user interaction.